Improving Text Generation for Product Description via Human Behaviour

 1. Introduction

-In recent years, the development of deep learning (DL) has brought breakthroughs on text generation.
+In recent years, the development of deep learning (DL) has brought breakthroughs in text generation.
 The sequence to sequence (Seq2Seq) models use encoder-decoder transformer \cite{vaswani2017attention} for better model flexibility.
 The most representative models of this type include T5 \cite{raffel2020exploring} and BART \cite{lewis2020bart}.
 In this paper, we adopt the T5 \cite{raffel2020exploring} model to conduct our data-centric experiments.

 table12